delight-im/MovieContentFilter/README.md

 ## How it works

+ 1. The community tags the source material with filterable categories, or some commercial provider sells complete filter files.
     * A simple text file (`.mcf` extension) per movie is used to store filters.
- * These filters let you customize playback by skipping video, audio, or both.
+    * These filters let you customize playback by skipping either video, audio, or both.
- * You can control filtering by choosing from various categories and severity levels.
     * The content of the filter files follows the specification described below.
+ 2. *You* decide what you want to filter out and what you want to see.
+    * You can adjust the filtering by choosing from various categories and severity levels.
+    * Use your media player's UI, plugins or our ["transpiler"](Tools/) to apply your selections.

 ## Specification